Markdown Monster Portable Version

 The Portable Zip file contains all the files to run Markdown Monster, and you can simply copy those files into any folder on your local machine - there is no installation required and you don't need Administrator rights to get started.

-The portable version can run out of any folder, but for a self contained install that includes both the binaries and the application's stored settings which are updated, you choose a writable location.
-You can use a USB drive, or
+The portable version can run out of any folder, but for a fully self contained install that includes both the binaries and the application's stored settings that are updated as you run, you have to choose a writable location, or at minimum make the configuration folder writable.
+You can install to a USB drive, or

 Local AppDatawhich have permissions for your app to write files.

-Alternately you can run from anywhere in non-portable mode which creates the settings folder in its default location in
+Alternately you can run from any location - including a non-writable one - in shared mode which creates the settings folder in its default location in

 You can download and install the portable version from here: